jgilfelt/android-resource-navigator/README.md

 ### Linkified XML resources

-Android XML resources viewed on GitHub are processed so that any contained resource identifiers will link directly to the appropriate external file and specific declaration line where appropriate.
+Android XML resources viewed on GitHub are processed so that any contained resource identifiers will link directly to the appropriate external file or specific declaration line where appropriate.

 ![feature-linkify](https://raw.github.com/jgilfelt/android-resource-navigator/master/screenshots/feature-linkify.png "feature-linkify")